 A longer Jones tube will generally be required for children as they grow older and the distance from the medial canthus to the nasal cavity lengthens.
-Because co-operation of the recipient is required for after-care of Tubes, their use is best avoided in children under twelve years or in the mentally retarded.
+Because co-operation of the recipient is required for after-care of Tubes, their use is best avoided in children under teenage years or in the mentally retarded.
+Similarly, implantation is probably inappropriate where after-care is unavailable as most prostheses eventually require some form of active management.
+To prevent cross contamination, a tube should only be used on one patient.